-Raised bed vegetable garden layouts offer a variety of options for the elderly, disabled, and those who simply prefer a raised bed layout.
-No bending, twisting or contorting their body to weed or plant the vegetable garden.
+Raised bed vegetable garden layout offers a variety of options for the elderly, disabled, and those who simply prefer a raised bed vegetable layout.
+No bending, twisting, or contorting their body to weed or plant the vegetable garden.
 These gardens can even be designed to be wheelchair accessible.

 The best route to go is to layout the vegetable garden so that they are about three feet wide with paths that intertwine between them so that they can be accessed from all sides.
 These are ideal for wheelchair-bound persons who wish to garden and enjoy the great outdoors.

 Whether the paths are geometrically designed, or simply set up as a path through the garden there are many considerations to consider.
 Can a wheelchair make it through the garden path?
 Are there benches or structures set up that will allow an elderly or disabled person to sit and rest periodically while gardening?
 All of these are important factors to consider in raised bed gardening.